dalt74/three-finger-drag/readme.txt

    works inside user session
-   Requires proper permissions to access /dev/input/event* Uses ydotool daemon or xdotool to perform actions When using ydotool backend requires to access /tm/.ydotool_socket
+   Requires proper permissions to access /dev/input/event* Uses ydotool daemon or xdotool to perform actions When using ydotool backend requires to access /tmp/.ydotool_socket

-   Activate mode:
+   How to use user mode:
+   # usermod -a -G input <myusername>
+   start
-   start /usr/bin/three-finger-drag in autostart
+      /usr/bin/three-finger-drag
+   in yout DE autostart.
+   If using ydotool don't forget to make socket and device user-accessible with console.perms, udev or other your preferred method

 2. System:
    works as systemd service three-finger-scroll.service